Zer0phucks/AngeliqueMohs/README.md

    - Navigate to **Settings** → **Pages**
    - Under **Source**, select **GitHub Actions**

+2. **Configure custom domain (if using pubwon.me):**
+   - In **Settings** → **Pages**, under **Custom domain**, enter: `pubwon.me`
+   - GitHub will create a CNAME file automatically
+   - Configure DNS records for your domain to point to GitHub Pages

-2. **Push to main branch:**
+3. **Push to main branch:**
    - The GitHub Actions workflow will automatically build and deploy your site when you push to the `main` branch
-   - Your site will be available at: `https://[username].github.io/[repository-name]/`
+   - Your site will be available at: **http://pubwon.me/AngeliqueMohs/**

-3. **Manual deployment:**
+4. **Manual deployment:**
    - You can also trigger deployment manually from the **Actions** tab in your repository

 ### Configuration

-- The base path is automatically configured based on your repository name
+- The base path is configured as `/AngeliqueMohs/` to match the deployment URL
-- If you're using a custom domain or deploying to a user/org page, update the `base` path in `vite.config.ts`
 - The site uses HashRouter, which works perfectly with GitHub Pages static hosting
+- All assets and routes are configured to work with the `/AngeliqueMohs/` base path

 ### Build